German Intestacy Rules Explained

-Under German intestacy rules, the surviving spouse (or registered same sex partner) also has a right of inheritance, which is determined by the matrimonial property regime.
-The percentage depends on whether the deceased had any close relatives.
+Under German intestacy rules, the surviving spouse (or registered same sex partner) also has a right of inheritance, which is also influenced by the matrimonial property regime the couple has lived in.
+The actual percentage depends on whether the deceased had any close relatives.
 The surviving spouse of the deceased is entitled to receive:

-- 1/4 f the estate if there are any surviving children (or their issue) of the deceased
+- 1/4 of the estate (plus the martial property regime allowance if applicable) if there are any surviving children (or their issue) of the deceased

-- 1/2 of the estate if the deceased is survived by his/her parents or their issue (i.e. sisters/brothers or nieces/nephews of the deceased) or grandparents
+- 1/2 of the estate (plus the martial property regime allowance if applicable) if the deceased is survived by his/her parents or their issue (i.e. sisters/brothers or nieces/nephews of the deceased) or grandparents

 - The total estate if the deceased is not survived by any issue or parents